Secured loans

 When reviewing a secured loan on a buy-to-let property, lenders usually look at:

-• Property value and equity: How much you own outright.
+• Property value and equity: How much you own outright, as determined by the property valuation.

 • Rental income: Whether it comfortably covers the new repayment.